johannesstroebele91/Habillo/README.md

-# Getting Started with Create React App
+# Basics

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the TypeScript flag.
+The project was stripped down (e.g. testing files).

 ## Available Scripts